Sheep 101 logo

 Lamb vs. mutton

-In the carcass, age is determined by the presence or absence of a spool or break joint.
-The break joint is a cartilaginous area of the cannon bone that is not ossified (bony).
-This joint ossifies with age to become what is called a spool joint.
 A lamb carcass has two break joints on the front shanks.
 The joints are red, moist, and porous.
 The ribs of a lamb carcass vary in shape and have some redness on the exposed surfaces.
 A mutton carcass has two spool joints.
 The ribs are wide, flat, and the color of mature bone.
 A yearling carcass usually has at least one spool joint.
+Because age is an important factor that determines the value of an ovine carcass, efforts continue to define lamb"maturity."

 Demand for lamb

-In the United States, the per capita consumption of lamb is very low, less than 1 lb. per person.
-The "average" American does not not consume much lamb; however, lamb holds a significant meaning in the observances of many religions and is a dietary staple in many parts of the world.
+Men are more likely to eat lamb than women.
+Traditional immigrants of northern European descent generally do not consume much lamb; however, lamb holds a significant meaning in the observances of many religions and is a dietary staple in many parts of the world.
+Newer immigrants are more likely to consume lamb.

 Lamb is the preferred meat for many Christian, Jewish, and Muslim holidays.

-In the U.S., the largest consumers of lamb are Middle Easterners (primarily Muslims), Greeks (Orthodox Christians), and Hispanics.
+In the US, the primary consumers of lamb are Middle Easterners (primarily Muslims), Orthodox Christians (Greeks, Italians, and Ethiopians), Jews, and Hispanics.
 Most lamb is consumed on the East and West Coasts and in major metropolitan areas where large ethnic populations exist.
-The demand for lamb is usually inelastic, meaning it is not overly sensitive to price.

 Lamb grading standards